 Nationwide staffing shortages in healthcare have affected the department's ability to staff several critical positions in our behavioral health facilities.
-In terms of completing timely outpatient competency evaluations, persistent vacancies in the forensic evaluator positions at OFMHS' Eastern Regional Office has significantly impacted the completion of on time evaluations for clients waiting in-jail.
+In terms of completing timely outpatient competency evaluations, persistent vacancies in the forensic evaluator positions at OFMHS' Eastern Regional Office had significantly impacted the completion of on-time evaluations for clients waiting in-jail.
+The addition of contractors in the second half of 2022 and first quarter of 2023, combined with new staff hires, extra duty pay, and supervisor assistance in completing evaluations have all been contributing factors to ERO's substantial and ongoing improvement in their jail-based competency evaluations.

-Similarly, the lack of a unified statewide process for scheduling and consistent clerical management of evaluations has also impacted timely evaluations at Eastern.
-Improvements have been made in those processes as OFMHS has recently gained administrative oversight, and additionally, a decision package for the necessary staffing improvements to correct and unify the statewide system has been submitted for legislative consideration.
+Similarly, the lack of a unified statewide process for scheduling and consistent clerical management of evaluations had also impacted timely evaluations at Eastern.
+Improvements have been made in those processes as OFMHS recently gained administrative oversight, and additionally, a decision package for the necessary staffing improvements to correct and unify the statewide system was submitted for legislative consideration.